-Based within the School of Applied Social Sciences, Durham Centre for Research into Violence and Abuse (CRiVA) is dedicated to improving knowledge about interpersonal violence and abuse and to improving professional and societal responses.
-As such, the Centre has research impact at its core.
-CRiVA researchers have strong connections with the voluntary sector based around working towards ending violence and abuse in society, and this is a driving force in the work of the Centre.
+Based within the Department of Sociology at Durham University, the Centre for Research into Violence and Abuse (CRiVA) is dedicated to improving knowledge about interpersonal violence and abuse, and professional and societal responses to it.
+CRiVA has research impact at its core.
+Our researchers have strong connections with policy and practice, based upon our driving force of working towards ending violence and abuse across society.

 Anyone with an interest in violence and abuse research is welcome to join CRiVA.
-As well as academics and community members, students are particularly encouraged to join and get involved in academic research projects and discussions.
-There is a national surge of interest from students campaigning against violence and abuse on campus, particularly the way it links with ‘lad culture’, and CRiVA warmly welcomes the increase of student activism in this area.
+As well as academics and members of the community, students are particularly encouraged to join and get involved in our research projects, events and discussions.
+We warmly welcome the national surge of activism in recent years from students campaigning against violence and abuse on campus, and the ways it links with ‘lad culture’.

 - Sexual violence against older women (Hannah Bows)

-- How young men understand and use domestic violence primary prevention campaigns (Stephen Burrell)
+- How young men understand and use domestic violence prevention campaigns (Stephen Burrell)